edilbertjaguimit/angular-contact-crud/README.md

 # ContactCrud
-A CRUD Operation using Angular and ASP.Net Core Web API
+A CRUD Operation using Angular and ASP.Net Core Web API with EF Core